Test-Optional Colleges Not Requiring SAT or ACT Scores

 Your Scores Fall Below the Middle 50%

-If your ACT or SAT score falls below the college's median score, consider withholding your test results from those schools — especially if you feel they don't accurately reflect your academic abilities.
-You're probably better off highlighting other aspects of your application, like a high GPA, ample extracurricular activities, volunteering experiences, or strong letters of recommendation.
+If your ACT or SAT score falls below the college’s median, consider withholding your test results from those schools — especially if you feel they don’t accurately reflect your academic abilities.
+You’re probably better off highlighting other aspects of your application, like a high GPA, extracurricular activities, or strong letters of recommendation.

 The Rest of Your Application Is Strong